viksicom/sanitize_files/README.md

 If you modified options, delete tokens.map and re-run logsSanitize.js

 ## sanitize( options )
-Will sanitize information in files list from command line or from option `filesList`.
+Will sanitize information in files, listed as arguments on command line, or from option `filesList`.

 * `options` `{Object}`